mrpbennett/omarchy-sync/README.md

 # 🔄 omarchy-sync

+# ⚠️ this is just an idea ... mainly to learn go... might look at making this a real thing one day

 A seamless configuration synchronization tool for Omarchy (Arch + Hyprland) systems.
 Keep your dotfiles in sync across multiple machines with an elegant CLI interface.
+Similar to the way VSC or Jetbrain products keep application settings in sync across multiple machines.

 ## 🎯 Project Vision